Christmas traditions around the world

 2. Christmas in Sweden The Goat of Gävle, Sweden

-Since 1966, a huge straw goat has been built in downtown Gävle, just before Christmas.
-This goat has given rise to a very special tradition: setting fire to it before December 31st.
-Since its existence, it has been burnt 22 times.
+Since 1966, a huge straw goat has been built in the center of Gävle shortly before Christmas.
+The goat has given rise to a very special tradition: setting fire to it before December 31st.
+Since its inception, it has been burned 22 times.

 3. Krampus, Austria

-Krampus is a demon that scares children before Christmas, one of the strangest Christmas traditions.
+Krampus is a demon who frightens children before Christmas, one of the strangest Christmas traditions.

 A bit like the bogeyman, a demon-like creature chases children through the streets, frightening them and punishing the less well-behaved.